Fruit Trees for Sale in the Fort Worth Area

 Kieffer Pear: Large yellow fruit.
 The flesh is crisp & juicy.
 Heat tolerant.
 Self-fruiting, plant 2 varieties for best production.
 Requires 350 chilling hours.
 Ripens in late September.
 Deciduous.

 Moonglow Pear: Large fruit with soft and juicy flesh.
 Great pollinator for other varieties.
 Ripens from late August to September.
-Excellent disease resistance.
+Excellent disease resistance fruit tree.
 Requires 500 chilling hours.
 Deciduous.

 Orient Pear: Dessert quality, coarse-textured, medium to large fruit.
 A consistent, heavy bearer that ripens from late August to September.
-Highly resistant to fire blight.
+This fruit tree is highly resistant to fire blight.
 Used primarily for canning and baking.
 Requires 500 chilling hours.
 Deciduous.

 Gala Apple: Red striped fruit with golden skin.
 Crisp, dense, aromatic flesh.
 Excellent quality that stores well.
 Large, vigorous tree.
 Ripens late August into September.
 Requires at least 600 chilling hours.
 Deciduous.